moq-wg/moq-transport/draft-lcurley-moq-transport.md

 - Congestion Algorithms and impacts
 - Mapping considerations for one object per stream vs multiple objects per stream
 - considerations for merging multiple streams across domains onto single connection and interactions with specific prioritization schemes

+## Order Priorities and Options

+At the point of this writing, the working group has not reached consensus on several important goals, such as:

+* Ensuring that objects are delivered in the order intended by the emitter
+* Allowing nodes and relays to skip or delay some objects to deal with congestion
+* Ensuring that emitters can accurately predict the behavior of relays
+* Ensuring that when relays have to skip and delay objects belonging to different tracks that they do it in a predictable way if tracks are explicitly coordinated and in a fair way if they are not.

+The working group has been considering two alternatives: marking objects belonging to a track with an explicit "send order"; and, defining algorithms combining tracks, priorities and object order within a group.
+The two proposals are listed in {{send-order}} and {{ordering-by-priorities}}.
+We expect further work before a consensus is reached.

 ### Send Order
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).